-- A. Target group and placement criteria are met; and, - B. An emergency is determined to exist and s/he is removed from the home by a law enforcement officer, with or without a court order, or, - C. A parent has signed a voluntary placement agreement under conditions established by the county department and according to the Children's Code; or, - D. A juvenile court, or a court acting as a juvenile court (including a tribal court), has ordered the child to be placed out of the home and has transferred legal custody to the county department or a social services department of a federally recognized Indian tribe, for placement in a family care home or other child care facility.; OR, - E. A youth who is eligible for the Foster Youth in Transition Program as described in 7.203.41 (12 CCR 2509-3) has entered into a voluntary services agreement with the county department.
+- A. Target group and placement criteria are met; and, - B. An emergency is determined to exist and s/he is removed from the home by a law enforcement officer, with or without a court order, or, - C. A parent has signed a voluntary placement agreement under conditions established by the county department and according to the Children's Code; or, - D. A juvenile court, or a court acting as a juvenile court (including a tribal court), has ordered the child to be placed out of the home and has transferred legal custody to the county department or a social services department of a federally recognized Indian tribe, for placement in a family care home or other child care facility.

-7.304.52 Family Search and Engagement
+7.304.52 Family Search and Engagement [Rev. eff.
+1/1/16]